-A comparative analysis of alternate modes is an essential requirement for the transit mode selection.
-The city has a radial road pattern and the Bangalore Development Authority (BDA) had developed the Outer Ring Road (ORR) in 2002 in a bid to divert the heavy traffic load to ease the traffic situation in the city.
-ORR has eventually evolved as the most attractive IT growth corridors of Bangalore.
+A comparative analysis of alternate modes shall be an essential requirement for the transit mode selection.

+The city has a radial pattern and the Bangalore Development Authority (BDA) had developed the Outer Ring Road (ORR) in 2002 in a bid to divert the heavy traffic load to ease the traffic situation in the city.
+NHAI as part of improving connectivity to New Airport developed, in the northern part of Bangalore, has constructed a 6-Lane access controlled corridor connecting Hebbal and Devanahalli.
+The corridor is mostly elevated with part sections developed on grade.